Watch The Video:

 Once cooled, add dried fruit and chia seeds and stir to combine.
 Place in an airtight container and enjoy with plant-based yogurt or milk, on smoothies, or on its own as a snack.

-*If nuts and/or coconut flakes are already roasted, add it in after the muesli is finished baking along with the dried fruit.
+*If nuts and/or coconut flakes are already roasted, add it in after the granola is finished baking along with the dried fruit.

 Variations: add your own desired raw nuts, seeds, dried fruits, or spices such as cinnamon or pumpkin pie spice.